 The Best Side Sleeper Pillow Is Firm with High Loft

 February 7, 2013 • By

-Finding the best side sleeper pillow can be a thoroughly confusing experience.
+Finding the best side sleeper pillow can be an overwhelming experience.
 There are hundreds of different types of pillows to choose from and separating the good from the gimmicks isn’t easy.
 The wrong pillows can potentially cause or worsen headaches, neck and shoulder pain, arm numbness, general discomfort and even sneezing.

 Your precious rest is at stake, so choose wisely!

-Consider the reason we sleep on pillows in the first place: they help to keep our head in neutral alignment while we sleep.
+The reason we sleep on pillows is because they help to keep our head elevated in neutral alignment while we sleep.
 Ideally your head should be perpendicular to your shoulders and your neck should not be bent too far in any direction.
 For side sleepers, the pillow fills the gap between your ear and the bed, keeping your body consistently and comfortably aligned.

 Sleeping with a pillow that is too soft or thin will cause your head to lay too low, creating a downward bend in your neck.
 Conversely, using a pillow that’s too thick will create an upward bend.
 Neither is comfortable or conducive to restful sleep.
-These circumstances can cause excessive stress on your neck and shoulders which can potentially cause aches and pains.
+These circumstances can cause excessive stress on your neck and shoulders which can potentially cause pain.

 What’s the best side sleeper pillow?